cybrneon/master-thesis/D_OUTPUT/WRITING/2024-10-27/241027_Skeuomorphism.md

 # Conclusion
 ## What's Next?
+The post COVID-19 era has been marked by the democratisation of AI in our everyday lives.
 AR?
 VR?
 Apple started incorporating some of it's design elements from the Vision Pro OS into its mobile OS UI.

 ## Practical Project